jili0402/9103-major-project/README.md

 ![ripples](assets/ripples.png)

-**Generative Art:** The concept of using algorithms to generate art programmatically is central to this piece.
+**Generative Art:** The concept of using algorithms to generate art programmatically is central to this major project.
 Artists like Vera Molnár and Casey Reas have explored similar ideas in their works.

 ![Vera Molnár](assets/Artist1.png)